Do Couples Share Gut Bacteria? Living Together and Our Microbiome

 Marriage and Microbiome: An Intimate Connection

 Close relationships, like marriage, significantly impact our gut microbiota.
-One study found that couples share about 30% of their microbiome species on average.
+Do couples share gut bacteria?
+One study found that partners share about 30% of their microbiome species on average.
 This percentage was higher the longer the couple had lived together [4].

 The evidence for microbiome sharing is even stronger when we look at marital partners.
 Married people tend to have more diverse and rich microbiomes than people who live alone.
 Especially married people whose relationships are close.
 This connection is stronger than any genetic factors or environments shared by siblings [4].
 This research aligns with the wealth of evidence linking high-quality relationships to better health and longer life [4-5].